Classical Verification of Quantum Computations in Linear Time: Analysis of Collective Phase Test ( )

-and acts as identity on the other branches and outside $\Pi_{\semihonest}$.\end{defn} Which means: \begin{itemize}\item This operator only operates on the ${\vec{x}_{\vec{b}}}$-branch of the state, and randomize the $\theta^{(0)}_{b^{(0)}}\theta^{(1)}_{b^{(1)}}\cdots \theta^{(L)}_{b^{(L)}}$ information stored on the client side with randomness $\Delta$.
-Recall that in the $\fpreRSPV$ protocol $\theta_{b^{(i)}}^{(i)}$ could be decrypted with keys in $\vec{x}_{\vec{b}}$.
-Thus this operator aims at randomizing the phases that could be decrypted by the server's keys, which is different from the operator $\cR_1$. \item The randomization is done in a way that for each branch, the honest joint phase (Definition \ref{defn:hjp}) of this branch remains the same.
+and acts as identity on the other branches and outside $\Pi_{\basishonest(\bK)}$.\end{defn} This means: \begin{itemize}\item This operator only operates on the ${\vec{\bx}_{\vec{b}}}$-branch of the state, and randomizes the $\theta^{(0)}_{b^{(0)}}\theta^{(1)}_{b^{(1)}}\cdots \theta^{(L)}_{b^{(L)}}$ information stored on the client side with randomness $\Delta$.
+Recall that in the $\fpreRSPV$ protocol $\theta_{b^{(i)}}^{(i)}$ could be decrypted with keys in $\vec{\bx}_{\vec{b}}$.
+Thus this operator aims at randomizing the phases that \emph{could} be decrypted by the server's keys, which is different from the operator $\cR_1$. \item The randomization is done in a way that for each branch, the honest joint phase (Definition \ref{defn:hjp}) of this branch remains the same.

-\end{itemize} Then define the overall randomization operator for the collective phase test as the composition of $\fAdd_{\vec{b}}$ for each $\vec{b}$, with different randomness: \begin{defn}[$\cR_2$] Assume Setup \ref{setup:4}.
-For each $i\in [L]$, $b\in \{0,1\}$, initialize register $\bDelta^{(i)}_{b}$ to store a uniform superposition of $\{0,1\cdots 7\}$.
+\end{itemize} Then define the overall randomization operator for the collective phase test as the composition of $\fAdd_{\vec{b}}$ for each $\vec{b}$, with suitable choice of randomness: \begin{defn}[$\cR_2$] For each $i\in [L]$, $b\in \{0,1\}$, initialize register $\bDelta^{(i)}_{b}$ to store a uniform superposition of $\{0,1\cdots 7\}$.
 Overall these registers are initialized to hold the state

 Define $\cR_2$ as